-SESSION 17-Vision, Mission, and Planning in Leadership 90 Minutes
+SESSION 14-Vision, Mission, and Planning in Leadership 75 Minutes

-Now, in this session, we are going to turn our attention toward how to apply all that we have been talking about this week when we get back home and back to our places of ministry and service.
+Now, in this session, we are going to turn our attention toward how to apply what we have been talking about this week in your role as leader.

-You may not immediately know how the Holy Spirit may be leading you, but are some things you can do.
+You may not immediately know how the Holy Spirit is leading you, but you can start the process of discernment.

 - 1. You can think and pray about creating a vision based on what is in your heart and mind.
 You can ask God to speak to you through Scripture to guide your thinking.
-You can ask for God to help shape and refine your visions and dreams so that you will want what God wants for your life. - 2.
+You can ask for God to help shape and refine your visions and dreams so that you will want what God wants for your life.
+(Review definition of "vision.") - 2.
 You can clarify your mission: that is, you can identify what are your ministry priorities.
 If you are creating your personal mission, then you would focus on your particular gifts that you need to be using on a regular basis in order to pursue your vision If you're creating a mission statement for your church or ministry, then you would identify the primary activity or actions your group will be prioritizing.
 And third, - 3.
 You can make a plan to pursue the vision, asking for God's leading (and redirecting if necessary) and for help to do whatever he has called you to do.